-Every investment vehicle involves pros and cons, and the Investment-Linked Insurance Policy is not exempted.
+Every investment vehicle has its pros and cons, including the Investment-Linked Insurance Policy.
 When finding the proper investment for you, you must do your part and research everything you can – all the good and the bad things.

 There are a lot of appealing pros for Investment-Linked Insurance Policies which are especially beneficial for young professionals.
 These are some of the reasons which make Investment-linked Insurance Policies a good investment to add to your portfolio:

 You can choose where your money will go to

 With the option to chose which sub-fund your money goes to, you can pick which sub-fund suits you best and monitor its performance on a daily basis.
 The returns of your investment depending on the value of the assets in the fund.